Nyamwena/Nyamwena/README.md

 ### Hi there 👋

-Here is my prrofile https://nyamwena.github.io/elistair-nyamwena-portfolio/
+Here is my profile https://nyamwena.github.io/elistair-nyamwena-portfolio/

 <!--
 **Nyamwena/Nyamwena** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.